 In 1975, the U.S. totally withdrew from Vietnam due to wide opposition to U.S. intervention.

-From 1983 to 2008, U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7.
+From 1983 to 2008, the U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7.

 In 1998, Nasdaq became the first stock market in the United States to trade online.

-The September 11 attacks on the United States in 2001 by al-Qaeda led to the war on terror and subsequent military interventions in Afghanistan and in Iraq.
+The September 11 attacks on the United States in 2001 by al-Qaeda led to the war on terror and subsequent military interventions in Afghanistan and Iraq.

 The U.S. housing bubble culminated in 2007 with the Great Recession, the largest economic contraction since the Great Depression.

-From 1983 to 2008, U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7.
+From 1983 to 2008, the U.S. real compounded annual GDP growth was 3.3%, compared to a 2.3% weighted average for the rest of the G7.

-Between 2010 and 2020, student loan debt increased by 102% in the United States.
+Between 2010 and 2020, student loan debt increased by 102%.

-In 2010, an analysis of the World Health Organization Mortality Database showed that U.S. homicide rates "were 7 times higher than in other high-income countries, driven by a gun homicide rate that was 25 times higher".
+In 2010, analysis of the World Health Organization Mortality Database showed that the U.S. homicide rates "were 7 times higher than in other high-income countries, driven by a gun homicide rate that was 25 times higher".

-In 2015, the U.S. video game industry consisted of 2,457 companies, employed around 220,000 people, and generated $30.4 billion in revenue.
+In 2015, the U.S. video game industry consisted of 2,457 companies, employed around 220,000 jobs, and generated $30.4 billion in revenue.

 In 2017, of the U.S. foreign-born population, approximately 45% were naturalized citizens, 27% were lawful permanent residents, 6% were temporary lawful residents, and 23% were unauthorized immigrants.